Purdue-Artificial-Intelligence-in-Music/Mus2Vid-code/README.md

 ### Reference docs

-Docstrings are used for commenting packages, modules, classes, functions, and methods.
+Docstrings are used for code comments for packages, modules, classes, functions, and methods.
 Inline comments just use regular python comments and should be used *sparingly*.

+As a rule of thumb, code comments should not be used to convey info that can be easily gathered from the code itself.

+If short on time, focus on writing comments for broad things (e.g., modules, classes) and/or segments of code that might be harder to understand (e.g., nested list comprehensions, complex algorithm).

-#### Docstring examples
+#### Docstrings

 *Function*

+Functions should generally have a section for Parameters and Returns.
+Returns should have type hints and&mdash;if necessary&mdash;a short description.

 ```py
 def get_va_values(audio_filepath: str) -> tuple[float, float]: